hoffmangroup/genomedata/doc/genomedata.rst

 Installation
 ============

-Both Python (2.6 or 2.7) and the Python package PyTables is required to be installed before you can install Genomedata.
+Both Python (2.6 or 2.7) and the Python package numpy is required to be installed before you can install Genomedata.

-To install PyTables the HDF5 libraries and prerequisite python packages need to be installed manually.
+To install numpy and the HDF5 libraries and prerequisite python packages need to be installed manually.

 Installing HDF5